Satiankit96/Data-Science/Data Science Certification/6. Share Data Through the ART of Visualizing/Week_1/Week_1_3_Design_Voz.md

 How to achieve the Design Thinking
 - Empathize - Emotion and needs of the target audience
 - Define - Define their needs and the resolution to their problems
 - Ideate - Start creating examples and drafts.
-Initially spend a lot of time here
+Initially spend a lot of time here (Ideas)
 - Prototype - Putting charts and dashboards together
 - Test - Test them by showing it to people who know the data, kids and other.
 Focus on critiques.